jazenwong/wong-blog/_posts/branding/2020-05-04-turning-away-business.markdown

 ## "Sorry, we aren't a good fit for this project."

 Agencies, freelancers, consulting, and service firms, are often approached with business requests.
 It's not always wise, however, for a company to take on any and all jobs.
-It's important for a company to decide what their ideal job is and why.
+It's important for a company to decide what their "ideal job" is and why.
 This will help them build towards the brand they want to be and get more "ideal jobs."

 In the short-run, this is difficult to do because turning away business means less revenue (especially if you're a small business owner.)
 But in the right circumstances, this can be a powerful branding strategy.